KaitoSugimura/fruit-app/README.md

 The deployed website can be visited here:
 [fruit-app](https://kaitosugimura.github.io/fruit-app/)

+> [!NOTE]
+> Since I use the free tier for the proxy server I set up, you might need to wait or reload a couple of times before you see a list.

 ## Cors error

 To combat the CORS error, I set up a proxy server that calls the API from the proxy server instead.